wessmaker/fanwi/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: Basic task template
+about: New generic task
-title: "[TASK]"
+title: "[New task]"
 labels: task
 assignees: wessmaker
 ---